ruppinlab/DECODEM/README.md

 1. <b>Deconvolution</b> [[see relevant codes](analysis/deconvolution/)]: we use [CODEFACS](https://github.com/ruppinlab/CODEFACS/) to deconvolve the bulk gene expression into nine cell-type-specific gene expression profiles encompassing malignant, immune, and stromal cell types.
 2. <b>Machine Learning</b> [[see relevant codes](analysis/machine_learning/)]: we use a four-stage **ML pipeline** to build nine cell-type-specific predictors of chemotherapy response using the deconvolved expression profiles.

-The output of the framework is the cell-type-specific predictive powers (in terms of AUC and AP) which we use to *rank* the cell types in BC-TME and externally validate in multiple independent cohorts encompassing both bulk and single-cell transcriptomics.
+The output of the framework is the cell-type-specific predictive powers (in terms of AUC and AP) which we use to *rank* the cell types in BC-TME and externally validate in multiple independent cohorts encompassing both bulk and single-cell (SC) transcriptomics.

 ![DECODEM](figures/Fig1_DECODEM_v2.png)
 *Figure: The full analysis pipeline for DECODEM and DECODEMi*